Thursday, 30 May 2024

 What this apparent double dipping is doing is accounting for the fact that the entirely of the metaphorical racetrack is expanding, but we have metaphorically put a pin in the observer’s location.
 For a sufficiently long period ago, the proper distance to the location of the photon is small but the rate of expansion is great.

 Speaking in terms of comoving distance, the photon is always advancing towards the observer.
-For example, consider the cleaned-up chart in Observed Events Curve - Addressing a Point of Potential Confusion:
+For example, consider the cleaned-up chart in Observable Events Curve - Addressing a Point of Potential Confusion:

 The purple dotted line illustrates the comoving distance to the location of the observed photon that it had at t=10,000 million years.
 Note that the comoving distance is greater than any proper distance after the event and less than any proper distance before the event.
 In that sense, the photon is always advancing on the observer, which is precisely what we would expect.
 If we normalise the chart to consider distances from a comoving distance perspective, rather than the proper distance perspective above, we get this: